AdaptiveConsulting/RfqStateMachine/README.md

 I like to prefix those events with their origin, just to makes things explicit (here we have 'Server', 'User', 'Internal')

-As you can see events coming from the server always expose a happy path (for instance ServerNewQuote when the server sends a new quote) and at least one corresponding error event (ServerQuoteError).
+As you can see events coming from the server always expose a happy path (for instance `ServerNewQuote` when the server sends a new quote) and at least one corresponding error event (`ServerQuoteError`).

 ![Components](https://raw.githubusercontent.com/AdaptiveConsulting/RfqStateMachine/master/Components.PNG?token=1256913__eyJzY29wZSI6IlJhd0Jsb2I6QWRhcHRpdmVDb25zdWx0aW5nL1JmcVN0YXRlTWFjaGluZS9tYXN0ZXIvQ29tcG9uZW50cy5QTkciLCJleHBpcmVzIjoxNDA0MDMyOTYxfQ%3D%3D--f635d386ef4ee480652de98f62d9903fc2660e25)

 You will also often have internal events, for instance a timer expiring can raise an internal event to trigger a state transition.

-Events may or not carry some data: for instance UserRequests event needs to contain the description of the product being priced.
+Events may or not carry some data: for instance `UserRequests` event needs to contain the description of the product being priced.
 For those events requiring parameters it is useful to define strongly typed events.

-This is how we declare them with Stateless, for instance for the ServerSendsQuote event:
+This is how we declare them with _Stateless_, for instance for the `ServerSendsQuote` event:

 ```csharp
 _rfqEventServerSendsQuote = _stateMachine.SetTriggerParameters<IQuote>(RfqEvent.ServerNewQuote);